desaixie/Learning-from-a-Driving-Simulator/README.md

 ### Running
 - Run the training by `python DDPG_SQIL.py`.
 Expect training output to show `Episode x, length: 7 timesteps, reward: 0.0, moving average reward: 0.0, time used: 10.4`.
 Episodes all have length of 7 because of my `partial_traj` technique, the 0 reward is the *SQIL* on-policy reward, and each episode takes ~10s when running on a NVIDIA GTX 1060 6GB GPU.
 - Check training loss plots in real time by `tensorboard --logdir logs/expDDPG_SQIL.pyDreamGazebo`, and open the provided link in browser.
 You can check/uncheck runs that you want to see at the lower left corner.
 Remember to click the refresh button or set automatic reloading at the upper right corner.
+Expect both loss plots of the current run to follow the `clipgrad_partialtraj` run.
 - Run testing by `python DTW_test.py`.
 Only the `dream` test mode is implemented for now.